Get E-Book

 // ['/home/user/project/index.js', '/home/user/project/utils.js', ...]

-Each value in the cache is a Module instance with properties like id, filename, loaded, exports, parent, and children.
+Each cached value is a Module instance with properties such as id, filename, loaded, exports, parent, and children.
+Deleting an entry forces that module's source file to be read and evaluated again on the next require().

 delete require.cache[require.resolve('./config')];